• Home

 The picture below was at 1 1/2 minutes.
 They weren’t quite down yet!!

-One thing that was quite impressive using the microwave pressing method was just how vibrant the flowers stayed!!
-Usually with pressing some of the colors fade away.
+One thing that was quite impressive about using the microwave pressing method was just how vibrant the flowers stayed!!
+Usually with the traditional method of pressing flowers some of the colors fade away.

 Now the fun part, making a pretty piece of artwork with the pressed flowers!